Lemongrass & Basil for Bug Bites: Why Whole-Herb Matters

 Those plants will become infusions.
 Those infusions will become products that end up on your skin during exactly the moments when you need them — on a back porch at dusk, on a trail through Apalachicola, after an afternoon in a Florida garden.

 That's the whole story, really.
-It starts in the dirt, it ends with you, and every slow, sun-warmed step in between is intentional.
+It starts in the dirt, it ends with you, and every slow, deliberate step in between is intentional.

 — Janice, Herbalist & Founder, InVine Botanicals